Timeline of Indian History: 3 Historic Eras of Great Empires

 • Also known as the Sepoy Mutiny, this rebellion began on May 10, 1857, marking a significant moment in India’s struggle for independence.

-• The mutiny was fueled by various factors, including social, political, and economic grievances against British rule.
+• The mutiny was fueled by various factors, including social, political, and economic grievances against British rule, marked a significant turning point in the timeline of Indian history, as it highlighted the growing resistance against colonial rule and set the stage for future movements toward independence

 The Indian Rebellion of 1857